 Interviewing Bhupesh

 I help you interview me better.
-Here’s a list of questions that matter, with my answers, saving you the time to analyze how I think.
+Here’s a list of questions that matter, with my answers, saving you the time to analyze how I think or preceive my work domain.

 Disclaimers